 - Leave 'signs' at the property indicating that the property is, in fact, occupied.

-- Hire an experienced property management company.
+- Hire an experienced property management company to rent out your house.

 We Can Help!